matteo14c/HaploCoV/README.md

 The table indicates the name of each input file (column 1), and the designation assigned to that sequence.

+### Execution times and multithreading

-**Important** on a single core/thread assign.pl can assign the complete collection of more than 11M of genomes included in GISAID to pango lineages in less than 3 hours.
+On a single core/thread assign.pl can assign the complete collection of more than 11M of genomes included in GISAID to pango lineages in less than 3 hours.
 The companion utility p_assign.pl included in this repository can be used to parallilze the execution of assign.pl if required (see below).
 Execution times are reduced linearly.
 For example, if 24 cores are used, less than seven minutes are required

-**Important**
+### p_assign.pl
 Multi-threading, the p_assign.pl utility included in this repo provides means to execute assign.pl on multiple threads/cores/processors.
 The following input parameters are accepted:
 * *---dfile*: input file list of SARS-CoV-2 lineages/sub lineages along with characteristic mutations